palantir/conjure-java/readme.md

         --preferObjectBuilders
                      Exclude static factory methods from generated objects with one or more fields.
 Note that for objects without any fields, this will still generate the static factory method.
+        --generateDialogueEndpointErrorResultTypes
+                     This is an experimental feature that may cause compilation failures!
+If enabled, endpoints that have associated errors will return a result type: a sealed interface permitting subclasses for the endpoint's return value, and each endpoint error.
+Producing JARs with this feature enabled will result in a compile-time break when consumers bump their dependency on the JAR.
+This is because the return types of every endpoint with associated errors will change.

 ### Known Tag Values